 Paulo Bento’s men went close to scoring their fourth of the night just moments later, but Begovic denied Coentrao's header with a stunning save.
 Bosnia then reduced the deficit on 65 minutes through Emir Spahic, who slotted home from close range after a Darko Maletic pass from the left.

-In the 72nd minute, Portugal managed to enlarge its lead once again, as Helder Postiga drilled a powerful finish into the lower left corner of the goal after being picked out by Ruben Micael.
+In the 72nd minute, Portugal managed to enlarge their lead once again, as Helder Postiga drilled a powerful finish into the lower left corner of the goal after being picked out by Ruben Micael.